 It is the duty of the member of staff/volunteers to inform the Designated Safeguarding Lead (DSL) of what has been discussed.
-The staff member/volunteer will write up details of the conversation with the pupil as soon as possible on CPOMS and also personally alert the Designated Safeguarding Lead.
+The staff member/volunteer will write up details of the conversation with the pupil as soon as possible on the record of concern form (signed, timed and dated) found in the pigeon holes near the office or CPOMS and deliver it to the Designated Safeguarding Lead.